vincenzo-pappano/dev_reg_bash/README.md

+<h2>Manual Interaction with the Device Registry</h2>

+Once a certificate has been configured for a device, the device can be registered with the Device Registry (**"Import from FMS"**) and then sent to the backend (**"Send to IoT.ON"**)

 <h2>Bash Scripts</h2>

+The bash scripts eliminate the need for manual interaction with the Device Registry.
+They provide a bash implementation of the Device Registry API.
 Assumptions: username and passwords are environment variables, the JSON file with a single certificate has already been attached to a mainboard

-Script (1) **. ./dev_reg_auth.sh MFA**
+**$$\textcolor{red}{\verb|. ./dev_reg_auth.sh MFA|}$$**

 <details>
 <summary><h4>Details</h4></summary>

     pi@raspberrypi5:~/ioton $ . ./dev_reg_auth.sh 150282

     HTTP_STATUS=200